RubixML/Credit/README.md

 }
 ```

-### Vizualizing the Dataset
+### Exploring the Dataset
-The dataset given to us has 25 features and after one hot encoding it becomes 93.
-Visualizing this type of high-dimensional data is only possible by reducing the number of dimensions to something that makes sense to plot on a chart (1 - 3 dimensions).
-Such dimensionality reduction is called *Manifold Learning*.
-Here we will use a popular manifold learning algorithm called [t-SNE](https://docs.rubixml.com/en/latest/embedders/t-sne.html) to help us visualize the data by embedding it into just two dimensions.
+Exploratory data analysis is the process of using analytical techniques such as scatterplots and statistics to obtain a better understanding of the data.
+In this section, we'll describe the feature columns of the credit card dataset with statistics and we'll plot a low dimensional embedding of the dataset to visualize its structure.

 ### Extracting the Data
-As usual, we start by importing the dataset from its CSV file.
+As usual, we begin the script by importing the dataset from its CSV file, however, we won't need the labels this time.

 > **Note:** The source code for this example can be found in the [explore.php](https://github.com/RubixML/Housing/blob/master/explore.php) file in project root.